scious/documentation/docs/scious-search/latest/visual-elements.md

 7. `Results per page` Number of search results returned in each page of results.
 8. `Page` The current page of search results to display starting at "1".
 9. `Field to highlight` Field name to return highlights for.
 Must be one of the fields already listed in `Fields to search`.
-10. `Advanced Options` Additional options for tuning search results.
-See details in our [Advanced Options ]
+10. `Advanced options` Additional options for tuning search results.
+See details in our [Advanced options](#advanced-options) section

 **Outputs**